GlacierEQ/gpt4-pdf-chatbot-langchain-chroma/README.md

 5. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
 Change `modelName` in `new OpenAI` to `gpt-4`, if you have access to `gpt-4` api.
 Please verify outside this repo that you have access to `gpt-4` api, otherwise the application will not work.

-6. In a new terminal window, run Chroma in the Docker container:
+6. In a new terminal window, run Chroma in the Docker container (adjust the port if you modify `CHROMA_URL`):

 ```
 docker run -p 8000:8000 ghcr.io/chroma-core/chroma:0.3.21